cossacklabs/product-docs/acra/what-is-acra.md

 * **Security enforcement components**: services where "encryption happens".
 One of them is required.
 * **Key storage:** datastores where Acra keeps encrypted keys: Redis, table in your database, any KV store.
 One of them is required.
 * **Master key storage:** KMS, Vault.
 One of them is required.
-* **Additional services and utils:** key mananagement utils, data migration scrips, transport security service, UI configuration service.
+* **Additional services and utils:** key management utils, data migration scripts, transport security service, UI configuration service.
 Any of them are optional.

 Acra provides security enforcement components in different shapes: